Parkinson’s Disease: Movement is Medicine

 Is exercise safe for me?

 For people with Parkinson’s Disease, exercise can be performed in a very safe manner.
 In fact, exercise is vital component of maintaining coordination, mobility, posture and reducing the risk of falls!
-Collaborating with an Exercise Physiologist is recommended to ensure your safety whist exercising.
+Collaborating with an Exercise Physiologist is recommended to ensure your safety whilst exercising.
 Using the information gained from your initial consultation, a safe and effective exercise program can be prescribed to help combat your concerns and limitations.

 These prescribed programs target the following components of fitness: Aerobic, Strength, Coordination, Flexibility & Mobility.